 After arriving at the airfield, the Japanese counted the POWs again.
 They went to a tool shed and received their tools; once again they were counted.
 At the end of the workday, the POWs were counted again.
 When they arrived back at the school, the POWs were counted again.
 Then, they would rush to the showers, since there only six showers and toilets for over 500 POWs.
 They were fed dinner, another meal of fish and rice, and than counted one final time.
 Lights were turned out at 9:00 P.M.

-It was while he was there that Cravens was sent to Bilibid Prison suffering from a foot problem and admitted to the hospital on December 6, 1942.
+It was while he was there that Cravens was sent to Bilibid Prison suffering from cellulitis (a bacteria infection) on his left foot and admitted to the hospital on December 6, 1942.
 Records kept at the prison indicate that he was discharged on January 17, 1943, and sent to Cabanatuan.